Using data to produce milk in the most sustainable way we can

 At Arla, we believe we all have to play our part in addressing climate change and the challenges this brings.
 That means reducing the carbon footprint of dairy as quickly and as efficiently as possible.
 But you can’t manage what you don’t measure, so, Arla’s farmers have been taking part in a programme we call Climate Checks.
 It’s an individual carbon footprint offered to every Arla farmer and independently verified by an external consultant.

 Climate Checks help our farmers identify the best areas to take steps to reduce their carbon footprint on their farm, but when collated together, this data from almost 2,000 UK dairy farms shares a picture of what’s really happening across Arla UK farms to further reduce the emissions involved in making some of Britain’s best loved dairy products.
-The data shows Arla farmers already produce milk with around half the global average making them some of the most climate efficient farmers in the world.
-But the data will help our farmers go even further, helping Arla meet its science based targets of a 30% reduction per kg of milk by 2030, and carbon net zero by 2050.
+The data shows Arla farmers already produce milk with around half the global average.
+This shows that Arla farmers are already well on their way to becoming more sustainable.
+The data will help our farmers go even further, helping Arla meet its science based targets of a 30% reduction per kg of milk by 2030, and carbon net zero by 2050.
 Because we believe it’s important to share action to help increase action, the findings have been published in a report called “A sustainable future for British Dairy”.

 The report shows Arla’s raw milk emissions come from six key areas on farm: